 Families who wish to be considered for financial aid must apply with a Grant & Aid Assessment through FACTS, an independent, third-party company that does the financial analysis to assist CHA in determining a family’s financial assistance need and reasonable tuition contribution.
-FACTS will require documentation such as federal tax forms, W-2s, taxable and nontaxable income reports, and other information such as retirement assets, 529 balances, and other available financial assets.
-Application fee – $35
+An explanation of the process and required documents are located in the FAQ section below.
+Non-refundable application fee – $35

 AWARDS ARE OFFERED